exaile/moodbar/README.md

 This creates an output file containing pixel values in `R1 G1 B1 R2 G2 B2 ...` format.

+## Testing

+Once Moodbar is built, you can run `meson test` inside the build directory to run some unit tests.
+The tests require the following:

+* Python 3
+* NumPy
+* `gst-launch-1.0`.
+If this is named differently in your system or is not in PATH, point the GST_LAUNCH environment variable to it.

 ## Contributing

 When you contribute to a file in this project, you agree to release your contribution under the same license specified in the file's license header.